 Grand Junction Manslaughter Defense Lawyers

 If you’ve been wrongfully accused of manslaughter, you are experiencing one of the most challenging times of your life.
-Being accused of taking the life of another person will destroy your reputation, ruin your professional career, and can lead to spending years in state prison.
+Being accused of taking the life of another person will destroy your reputation, ruin your professional career, and can lead to you spending years in state prison.
 If convicted, you can face up to six years in prison and a fine of up to $500,000, which is more than enough to devastate the life of a person who is wrongfully accused.

 Preparing and executing a strong defense is the best way to avoid conviction and hiring a top-level criminal defense attorney can make the difference between acquittal and jail time.
 Our criminal defense attorneys at Peters & Nolan, LLC, are professional trial lawyers that are known for their ability to put together creative defenses that result in an acquittal or reduced sentences.
 Our impressive win-loss ratio in court shows that we know what we’re doing.
+If you want to talk to our legal team, call our firm at (970) 243-4357 today.

 “A person commits the crime of manslaughter if:

-a) Such person recklessly causes the death of another person; or
+A. “Recklessly causes the death of another person; or

-b) Such person intentionally causes or aids another person to commit suicide”
+B. … Intentionally causes or aids another person to commit suicide”

 Key to understanding and defending against manslaughter is the definition of “recklessly.”
 Legally, you behave recklessly if you are aware that an activity involves substantial and unjustifiable risk, and yet you decide to act anyway.
 For example, if you were speeding significantly higher than the posted speed limit (which is known to increase the risk of a fatal accident) and this resulted in the death of a passenger, you may be charged with manslaughter.
-If it can be shown that you intentionally killed someone, the charge may be increased to second-degree murder.

 When it comes to aiding or causing another to commit suicide, you must have knowingly provided someone the tools to commit suicide, or you intentionally cause another to commit suicide.
 The key to these charges is that you must have knowingly and intentionally performed the actions that led to the suicide.
 Exceptions are made for medical caregivers and other professionals.